pangiann/CTF_challenges/got-shell?/README.md

 the real address of printf.

 It's important to mention that this procedure happens when we've already called printf at least once.
-If we haven't called printf befor, we need to trigger the first lookup.
+If we haven't called printf before, we need to trigger the first lookup.
 You can find what happens exactly in the link above.
-For the attack, what matters is that program makes a jump to andress, which location we know. (remember the pointer!! and the dereference our processor does first to jump to the resulting address)
+For the attack, what matters is that program makes a jump to an address, which location we know. (remember the pointer and the dereference our processor does first, to jump to the resulting address)

 Let's disassemble the binary with gdb and see all this stuff I've told you so far.